Russian soldiers at nuclear plant will be targeted by Ukrainian troops

-Announcement was made by Volodymyr Zelensky this Saturday; Russia takes over Zaporizhzhia nuclear power plant, Europe’s largest
+Announcement was made by Volodymyr Zelensky this Saturday; Russia occupies the Zaporizhzhia nuclear power plant, the largest in Europe

 Ukrainian President Volodymyr Zelensky announced this Saturday (Aug 13, 2022) that Russian soldiers occupying the Zaporizhzhia nuclear power plant will become “special targets” of the intelligence service and the Ukrainian army.
 The site has been occupied by Russian troops since March 4.